w3c/trace-context/spec/21-http_header_format_rationale.md

   Storing original value also has negative effects.
 Valid `traceparent` is 55 characters (out of 512 allowed for `tracestate`).
 And "bad" headers could be much longer pushing valuable `tracestate` pairs out.
 Also this requirement increases the chance of abuse.
 When a bad actor will start sending a header with the version `99` that is only understood by that actor.
 And the fact that every system passes thru the original value allows this actor to build a complete solution based on this header.
 - Option 3 with the fallback to option 2 seems to allow the easiest transition between versions by forcing a lot of restrictions on the future.
 Initial proposal was to try to parse individual parts like `trace-id` than `parent-id`.
 Assuming `parent-id` size or format may change without changing `trace-id`.
 However the majority sees potential for abuse here.
 So we suggest to force future versions to be additive to the current format.
 And if parsing fails at any stage - simply restart the trace.

+## Restarting trace

+Developers sometimes feel a need to restart a trace due to security concerns, however trace context should not contain information that can compromise your application,  and tracing vendors should work through the risks of trusting incoming identifiers without compromising on interoperability.

+If restarting a trace is unavoidable, you SHOULD clear the `tracestate` list as well.
+The data carried in `tracestate` carries information that often has a strong association with the `traceparent`, particularly `trace-id`.
+Tracing vendors will often assume that these values are associated, which is why `tracestate` SHOULD be cleared when `traceparent` is changed.

+There are scenarios, however, which may require different behavior.
+For example, if a trace was restarted when entered some secure boundaries and than restored back when it is leaving those boundaries - keeping the original `tracestate` entries will fully restore the trace back to normal.
+In this example, vendor-specific context will be propagated through these secure boundaries.

+Scenarios like the one above require careful coding and understanding of what they are trying to achieve, and should be considered an exception.
+Implementations should discourage this type of restarts.
+For example, implementations may allow this scenario only by means of restarting the trace WITH `tracestate` clean up and than re-population of `tracestate` can only be implemented as an explicit copy/pasting of `tracestate` entries one by one.

 ## Response headers

 **TL;DR;** There are many scenarios where collaboration between distributed tracing vendors require writing and reading response headers.